A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 4 – Adaptability

-Although I have been at pains to point out this article has a narrow definition, simple load carriage, it should at least have a nod to being adapted for other roles, acting a radio-rebro, providing export power for a combat pioneer section, and maybe even as a weapons carrier or UAS base station.
+Although I have been at pains to point out that this article has a narrow definition, simple load carriage, it should at least have a nod to being adapted for other roles, acting as a radio-rebro, providing export power for a combat pioneer section, and maybe even as a weapons carrier or UAS base station.
 This adaptability should come primarily from having a pallet-sized loadbed onto which systems can be fitted.

 As long as the base vehicle has some modicum of excess power generation capability, the rest can be provided by batteries, fuel cells or generators integrated with the pallet.
 Whilst this may transfer some cost from the vehicle to the demountable pallet, it ensures the vehicle does not be too expensive for its primary role.